5 DAYS IN LEBANON – HERE ARE THE BEST ATTRACTIONS

 Was everything perfect?
 No, for sure not.
 Was it still fun?
 Yes, definitely.

-While the political situation in Lebanon is tense at the moment, it is also a quite liberal and modern country, where different religions coexist and, thus, has a different feeling from many other Arab countries.
+Lebanon’s political situation is tense at the moment, but it is also a quite liberal and modern country.
+Especially Beirut reminded me of Southern France.
+Different religions coexist and, thus, has a different feeling from many other Arab countries.

 So, before talking about the very best places to visit in Lebanon, here are some travel tips for your itinerary.